steven2358/awesome-generative-ai/DISCOVERIES.md

 ### Writing assistants

 - [Yarnit](https://www.yarnit.app/) - Yarnit, a digital storytelling application that uses generative AI to storyboard, research and design your ideas.
+- [AI Story Generator](https://www.aistorygenerator.org) - Free AI-powered story generator that writes creative short stories for you on any topic.

 ### Developer tools